 Be Prepared For Anything

-When a medical emergency strikes, including kidney failure, having a medical alert system from Medical Guardian on hand can grant you quick access to help when you need it most.
-Since the symptoms of kidney failure include the following, it’s not a bad idea to be prepared for an emergency at home:
+When a medical emergency strikes, having a medical alert system from Medical Guardian can grant you immediate access to emergency help when you need it most.

 - Vomiting and nausea